How to Get Viewers on Twitch: 40 Proven Ways to Boost Your Channel

 How Do I Get More Viewers on Twitch?

-Now that you have your three average viewers and have become a Twitch affiliate, it’s time to grow.
-Getting those three average viewers may have been hard, and it might seem like getting the 75 you need to become a Twitch Partner is impossible!
+Now that you have three average viewers and have achieved Twitch affiliate status, it’s time to grow.
+Getting those three average viewers was tough, and it might seem like getting the 75 you need to become a Twitch Partner is impossible!

 1. Promote Off Stream